essc/clp_foss4g_workshop/source/qgis_sampling_design.rst

 Random sampling of points
 -------------------------------

-1. Open QGIS and load the x polygon layer.
-The x layer is the study area you will conduct the sampling, we will create a new point layer of 100 random points within the boundary of the polygon.
+1. Open QGIS and load the ``iba.shp`` polygon layer.
+This layer is the study area you will conduct the sampling, we will create a new point layer of 100 random points within the boundary of the polygon.

-2. In the menu select
+2. In the Menu select
 :menuselection:`Vector --> Research Tools -->`
 |random_points| :guilabel:`Random Points`.